Heat exchanger: Finned tube/microchannel

+Stacked-fin or spiral-wound construction can be used for the tubes inside shell-and-tube heat exchangers when high efficiency thermal transfer to a gas is required.

+In electronics cooling, heat sinks, particularly those using heat pipes, can have a stacked-fin construction.

 Microchannel

-Microchannel heat exchangers are multi-pass parallel flow heat exchangers consisting of three main elements: manifolds (inlet and outlet), multi-port tubes with the hydraulic diameters smaller than 1mm, and fins.
-All the elements usually brazed together using controllable atmosphere brazing process.
+Microchannel/multi-pass parallel flow heat exchangers consis of three main elements: manifolds (inlet and outlet), multi-port tubes with the hydraulic diameters smaller than 1mm, and fins.
+All the elements usually are assembled together using a controllable atmosphere brazing process.
 Microchannel heat exchangers are characterized by high heat transfer ratio, low refrigerant charges, compact size, and lower airside pressure drops compared to finned tube heat exchangers.
 Microchannel heat exchangers are widely used in automotive industry as the car radiators, and as condenser, evaporator, and cooling/heating coils in HVAC industry.

 Micro heat exchangers, Micro-scale heat exchangers, or microstructured heat exchangers are heat exchangers in which (at least one) fluid flows in lateral confinements with typical dimensions below 1 mm.
 The most typical such confinement are microchannels, which are channels with a hydraulic diameter below 1 mm.
 Microchannel heat exchangers can be made from metal or ceramics.
 Microchannel heat exchangers can be used for many applications including: